-This Airline Is Putting Triple Bunk Beds in Economy Class
+Air New Zealand Is Launching Bunk Beds in Economy Class Next Year

-The pod design, which features six economy pods arranged in two triple bunks, is the result of three years of research and development, the company said in a press release.
-Each 6.5ft-long pod comes with a pillow, bedsheets, and privacy curtains.
+The pod design, which features six economy pods arranged in two triple bunks, is the result of three years of research and development, the company said.
+Each 6.5-foot-long pod comes with a pillow, bedsheets, and privacy curtains.
 And yes, you'll be able to charge your phone so you can scroll Instagram instead of sleeping.

 "We wanted to offer our Economy customers a lie-flat option and that's how Skynest was born," Greg Foran, the airline's CEO, said in a previous statement shared with Thrillist.
 "It's going to be a real game changer for the economy travel experience."